EdgeApp/edge-docs/source/index.html.md

 | --- | --- | --- |
 | abcError | [`ABCError`](#abcerror) | [ABCError](#abcerror) object |

 Initialization of the library effectively creates a cryptocurrency wallet within the [ABCWallet](#abcwallet) object.
-The TxLib should spin up any background tasks necessary to begin querying the blockchain and field any requests for transactions. `abcTxLibInit` will be called once for every wallet of the same or different currency.
+The TxLib should spin up any background tasks necessary to begin querying the blockchain and field any requests for transactions. [`abcTxLibBTC.makeEngine`](#makeengine) will be called once for every wallet of the same or different currency.

 Any global information that the TxLib needs to keep should be kept in the [ABCWallet.abcAccount](#abcaccount) using the `dataStore` for encrypted, backed-up data, and using the `localDataStore` for unencrypted, device specific data.